Do you need a landing page or a website? Not sure about the difference between the 2?

 After choosing the right landing page builder for your website, it’s time to start creating your page.
 Our favorite tool for creating successful landing pages in WordPress is SeedProd.

-SeedProd is the best WordPress landing page plugin with drag and drop functionality.
-With its visual page builder, you can create any landing page in WordPress without hiring a developer.
+In fact, SeedProd is the best WordPress landing page and theme builder plugin with drag and drop functionality.
+With its visual page builder, you can create both landing pages AND WordPress websites without hiring a developer.

-SeedProd comes with 100+ responsive landing page templates and tons of customization options, including:
+SeedProd comes with 100+ responsive landing page templates, many starter WordPress theme templates, and tons of customization options, including:

 - social media buttons